 The dash layout indicates the CJ-3B is a pre-1957 model (see Dating a CJ-3B by Interior Details).
 I don't know who the owner is -- I'd be glad to hear from him.
 Mike Staves lives in the area, and although he doesn't know the owner's name, he says the owner uses the Jeep in the winter to plow his lot and in the summer he tows boats in and out of his upholstery and sail shop.

-See also a detail photo of the heater (60K JPEG) whose "Willys" label actually provided the template for the repro sticker shown in Harrison Heater Paint and Decal at Vernco.com.
+See also a detail photo of the heater (60K JPEG) whose "Willys" label actually provided the template for the repro sticker on Dr. Vern's restored heater on the old Vernco.com website.
 Local resident Andy Testo says, "I see the Jeep quite often; it's owned by Burnt Hills Re-Upholstery, I've gone there before to get quotes on re-upholstering my '52 wagon.
 Yes it is rusty, yes its full of junk inside, what Jeep isnt?
 And ironic isn't it that a reupholsterer's Jeep would have a poor soft top!
 Interesting fact: that very Harrison heater is part of Dr. Vern's "Willys" sticker, that he is manufacturing for the Harrison heaters.
 I spent a half hour taking nice pictures of it, in the dark."

 Thanks to Andy and Mike, and J-F for the photos. -- Derek Redmond